jquery/jquery/README.md

 #### `make pull_submodules` ####

-updates the content of the submodules to what is probably the latest upstream code
+updates the content of the submodules to what is probably the latest upstream code.

 #### `make pull` ####